McShelby/hugo-theme-relearn/exampleSite/content/cont/archetypes/_index.en.md

 +++
 archetype = "chapter"
 title = "{{ replace .Name "-" " " | title }}"
-weight = X
+weight = 1
 +++

 Lorem Ipsum.
 ````

-Replace the `X` with a number.
-Because this number will be used to generate the subtitle of the chapter page, set the number to a consecutive value starting at 1 for each new chapter level.
+The `weight` number will be used to generate the subtitle of the chapter page, set the number to a consecutive value starting at 1 for each new chapter level.

 ### Default {#archetypes-default}